Survivor 2025 (Croatia & Serbia)

 Survivor 2025 (Croatia & Serbia) is a joint Croatian and Serbian season of the international reality game show Survivor.
-It's the sixth season of the show's Croatian version and the eight season of the Serbian version.
+It's the sixth season of the show's Croatian version and the eighth season of the Serbian version.
 It premiered on 3 March 2025 on Nova BH in Bosnia and Herzegovina, Nova TV in Croatia, Nova M in Montenegro, and Nova S in Serbia.

 Background

 United Group opened applications for the fifth season on 23 September 2024.
 The show aired on the following TV channels: Nova TV in Croatia, Nova S in Serbia, Nova BH in Bosnia and Herzegovina, and Nova M in Montenegro.
 Serbian channels reported on Serbian and Montenegrin contestants, while Croatian and Bosnian channels reported on Croatian and Bosnian contestants.
 In Croatia, changes are taking place, with Nova TV sports journalist Vlado Boban as the new host, while in Serbia, Bojan Perić remains the host, as in previous seasons.